top of page

 BOARD OF TRUSTEES MEMBERSHIP

-The Trust Deed and By-Laws of the American School of Bombay Education Trust (ASBET) state that the Board of Trustees will consist of no fewer than three members at all times.
-At all times the simple majority of Trustees, elected and appointed combined, must be citizens of the United States of America residing in India.
+The Trust Deed and By-Laws of the American School of Bombay Education Trust (ASBET) state that the Board of Trustees shall consist of no fewer than three members at all times.
+Membership requirements, including citizenship and residency specifications, shall be consistent with the Trust Deed and By-Laws.

-All individuals elected or appointed to the Board of Trustees serve as full voting members and have the same rights as all other Trustees as it relates to the powers and duties of the Board of Trustees.
+All individuals elected or appointed to the Board of Trustees serve as full voting members and have the same rights and responsibilities consistent with the powers and duties of the Board of Trustees.

-All Board of Trustees members are eligible for re-election or re-appointment, but may not serve more than six consecutive years, excluding terms of less than one year.
+All Board of Trustees members are eligible for re-election or re-appointment, but shall not serve more than six consecutive years, excluding terms of less than one year.
+The composition of the Board of Trustees shall align with the categories and designations outlined in the Trust Deed and By-Laws.

 Legal